Jcodevisible/edtech-classroom-app-ios/README.md

 ## 📚 Tutorial

-This repository contains the iOS Lab project following the **Microsoft GEARS 2022 - Azure Communications Mobile Support** demo session.
-You should read the Lab Guide before trying to run this project as it contains it may contain useful information not presented in this README.
+This repository contains the iOS app project following the **Microsoft GEARS 2022 - Azure Communications Mobile Support** demo session.
+You should review the presentation before trying to run this project as it contains it may contain useful information not presented in this README.

 ## ⚙️ Setup